-During heavy lifting or tasks, support belts act as an external stabilizer in keeping your back firm.
-Risk of injury is reduced when the abdominal and core muscles act as an internal stabilizer on the other hand.
+During heavy lifting or tasks, support belts act as an external stabiliser in keeping your back firm.
+Risk of injury is reduced when the abdominal and core muscles act as an internal stabiliser on the other hand.
 When spinal belts are worn the conservative way that is tightened during strenuous activity, the risks of the belt weakening your core muscles are lower.
 Studies show that wearing back-belts actually reduce the activity of back muscles.
 There exists a possibility that long-term use of back-belts can affect lifting structures of the back, however, there’s still necessary research required to support this.

 Do Back Belts Contribute to Maintaining a Good Posture and Body Mechanics?